 Three Part Harmony Farm is a small-scale agroecological farm, located on a 2-acre parcel in northeast Washington, DC.
 We grow mostly vegetables as well as herbs and cut-flowers.
-We are using sustainable practices, without chemical pesticides or herbicides.
+We use sustainable practices, without chemical pesticides or herbicides.

 Three Part Harmony Farm exists to grow food for people, but it also exists in part to challenge our assumptions on how urban farms should look.
 It intentionally seeks to create a viable and just local food economy while at the same time dismantling racism and the ever present, entrenched forms of oppression in that same food system.
 How sustainable is sustainable agriculture when it comes to the litmus test of economic and community needs, not just in terms of the environment?